gtaxay/ImageRekoginition/README.md

 matplotlib for visualization.
 PIL (Python Imaging Library) for handling image data.
 BytesIO from the io module to work with image data.

+## Running Program
+Open the terminal and type

+    python file_name.py

+This should return 10 objects and their confidnece level in the output termial and open a new tab for the image